Things to Do in Long Beach, CA

 Long Beach Grand Prix (Street Racing)

 For decades the roar of engines has turned downtown Long Beach into a temporary racetrack, and you can feel the buzz from blocks away as teams prep on the 1.968-mile street circuit.
-You’ll be swept up by the scale: since 1975 this annual event draws 200,000+ spectators who come for high-speed IndyCar battles, tight chicanes, and ocean glimpses between turns.
-Walk the paddock, watch crews tune precision machines, and let the communal energy free you — the festival vibe blends racing, celebrities, and car shows into a liberating parade of speed.
+Since 1975 this annual event draws 200,000-plus spectators who come for high-speed IndyCar battles, tight chicanes, and ocean glimpses between turns.
+Walk the paddock, watch crews tune precision machines, and let the communal energy carry you: the festival vibe blends racing, celebrities, and car shows into a liberating parade of speed.

 | What to expect | Why it matters |